ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 - Also, feel free to contribute to the tool's development with a PR.

 # How to use
-The tool was tested just in Windows, but should work on every OS where python is supported.
+The tool was designed mainly for Windows, but should work on every OS where python is supported.

-It was designed from the ground-up to be used as a sub-module as well, so if you want to include it in a bigger set of scripts, you can do that 🙂.
+It can be used as a sub-module, so if you want to include it in a bigger set of scripts, you can do that 🙂.
 Just import _00_back_end.WILLOW_back_end and you are good to go.

 NOTE#1: Using it as a sub-module may get you to fall into a rabbit hole.
 For that reason, recently a CLI interface was implemented which will completely isolate your scripts from willow.